Coach (sport): United States

-Both the collegiate and professional-level coaches may have contracts for millions of dollars a year.
-The head coach at the professional level has more time to devote to tactics and playbooks, which are combed over by staff that are usually paid more than at the college level.
-The pro level head coaching, due to the extensive time on the road and long hours, is a very stressful job.
-Since the money is good at high levels, many coaches retire in their early fifties.
-Also, professional staffs are not limited in the number of assistants which can be hired, NCAA Division I FBS teams are limited to ten full-time assistant coaches.

-Many factors are part of NFL coaches' contracts.
-These involve the NFL's $11 billion as the highest-revenue sport in North America, topping Major League Baseball's (MLB) $7 billion, while holding a non-taxpaying exemption that the MLB does not.
-The unusual distinction of being a tax-exempt multibillion-dollar corporation and a tax-exempt monopoly that can move teams from one city to another, is combined with stadiums sometimes built through tax-free borrowing by the cities, which every American taxpayer pays for in public subsidies.
-The NFL's coaches are the highest-paid professional coaches with professional football topping the list in Forbes' highest-paid sports coaches.
-Bill Belichick was in the top spot for the second year in a row with no MLB or National Hockey League coaches making the list.

-Another major element of NFL coaches' contracts, negotiated between coaches, teams and owners, are NFL-demanded provisions in the coaches' employment contracts, that authorize the employing NFL teams to withhold part of a coach's salary when league operations are suspended, such as during lockouts or television contract negotiations.

 American baseball

 At baseball's professional level in North America, the person who heads the coaching staff does not use the title of "head coach", but is instead called the field manager.
 Baseball "coaches" at that level are members of the coaching staff under the overall supervision of the manager, with each coach having a specialized role.
 The baseball field manager is essentially equivalent a head coach in other American professional sports leagues; player transactions are handled by the general manager.
 The term manager used without qualification almost always refers to the field manager, while the general manager is often called the GM.

 At amateur levels, the terminology is more similar to that of other sports.
 The person known as the "manager" in professional leagues is generally called the "head coach" in amateur leagues; this terminology is standard in U.S. college baseball.